 By: Mary Enig

-“Eat Fat, Lose Fat” studies how supposed health foods (like vegetables oils including soybean and corn) are partially to blame for modern health problems.
+“Eat Fat, Lose Fat” studies how supposedly healthy foods (like vegetable oils including soybean and corn) are partially to blame for modern health problems.
 Meanwhile, natural, high-fat foods like red meat, coconut oil, butter — all of which have been ostracized in health communities — are necessary for optimal health and weight loss.
 An added bonus: The book contains a collection of delicious recipes incorporating healthy fats.

-“Wire to Eat: Turn Off Cravings, Rewire Your Appetite for Weight Loss, and Determine the Foods that Work For You”
+“Wired to Eat: Turn Off Cravings, Rewire Your Appetite for Weight Loss, and Determine the Foods That Work for You”

 By: Robb Wolf

-Just looking for some yummy keto recipes to reference?
-The following are the best keto cookbooks to keep in your kitchen.
+The following list compiles some of the best keto cookbooks — filled with delectable recipes– to keep in your kitchen.

 “The Keto Diet: The Complete Guide to a High-Fat Diet”